Post title or brief description

 Rocky Atlantic shoreline with a wide sandy beach and Vila do Conde town behind

 The beaches north of the river mouth are the main ones.
-Praia Azul, Praia do Forno, Praia da Ladeira, Praia da Senhora da Guia run almost continuously along the Avenida do Brasil, separated by rocky outcrops that break the coastline into manageable stretches.
+Praia Azul, Praia do Forno, Praia da Ladeira, and Praia da Senhora da Guia run almost continuously along the Avenida do Brasil, separated by rocky outcrops that give each stretch its own character.
 The sand is coarse-grained.
 The wind is consistent and real.
-In autumn, with a jacket on and the sea breeze coming in at an angle, the beach is not empty, joggers, dog walkers, couples moving at different speeds, but it has space in the way Atlantic beaches at this latitude always do.
+In autumn, with the sea breeze coming in at an angle, the beach has space in the way Atlantic beaches at this latitude always do.

 The water is cold.
-Not unpleasantly cold in summer, but honest about it.
-Blue flag quality, clean, driven by swells that make swimming feel like effort rather than leisure.
-South of the river mouth, in Azurara, the sand turns finer and the dunes change the character entirely.
-That stretch is quieter and better suited to surfing or simply lying flat.
+Honest about it rather than unpleasant in summer, driven by swells that make swimming feel like effort.
+South of the river mouth in Azurara, the sand turns finer and the dunes change the character entirely.
+That stretch is quieter and better suited to surfing or simply lying flat without the promenade traffic.

-The esplanade runs the full length of the seafront.
-Coffee shops with sea views, workout stations at intervals, the steady movement of people along the wide promenade path.
+The esplanade runs the full length of the seafront, with coffee shops, workout stations at intervals, and the steady movement of people along the wide promenade path.
 In summer it fills considerably.
-Out of season it belongs mostly to locals, and the pace there is slower and easier to read.
+Out of season it belongs mostly to locals.

 Grand baroque monastery facade rising above tiled shopfronts along a river quay